mypooja/BookSearchEngine-MERN/README.md

 ## Credits
  W3Schools, Mozilla, and StackOverflow.
-Thanks to the entire internet for bootstrap help.
+Thanks to the entire internet for help.

 ## License
 This application is covered under Creative Commons license.
 See repo for license.